NO BLACKOUT MONDAY — FREE IT

 This proposal is pro-access.

-Do not nickel-and-dime the fan.
-Monetize attention.
+Do not nickel-and-dime the fan until the fan disappears.

 Allow sponsors to sponsor, advertisers to advertise, broadcasters to broadcast, streaming partners to innovate, clubs to promote, and local businesses to participate.